wp-plugins/universal-star-rating/readme.txt

 * Initial release with basic functionality to add star ratings inside posts

 == Upgrade Notice ==

+= 1.6.5 =
+This release includes support for admin panels based on rtl language packages.

 = 1.6.4 =
 This package includes a Italian and a Spanish language package (Thanks to anddab!).
 I also updated the options page.